mwangiiharun/accelara/README.md

 This is a **unified command-line download manager** that handles both HTTP/HTTPS and BitTorrent downloads.
 It's like having a Swiss Army knife, but instead of a corkscrew you'll never use, you get segmented downloads and resume support that actually works.

-Oh, and I also built a **fancy Electron GUI** because apparently typing commands is too hard for some people.
-(I'm looking at you, future self who got tired of the terminal after building the CLI version.)
+Oh, and I also built a **fancy Tauri GUI** because apparently typing commands is too hard for some people.
+(I'm looking at you, future self who got tired of the terminal after building the CLI version.
+Also, Electron was being a pain, so we migrated to Tauri.
+Smaller bundle size, native performance, and fewer headaches.
+Win-win-win.)

 ---